tomekdot/pursuit-channel-agent/SECURITY.md

 If you'd like, I can update this file to include a real contact email or PGP key and translate any parts to English as well.
-Tell me the contact email you want published (or confirm you want to use GitHub Security Advisories only) and I'll update the file accordingly.
+Tell me the contact email you want published (or confirm you want to use GitHub Security Advisories only), and any other details to include.